bobleesj/github-pages-with-docker/_posts/2024-06-01-thoughts-ideas.md

 categories: personal
 ---

+### Goal

+Tiger Woods hung a poster of Jack Nicklaus in his room.
+Kobe Bryant wanted to retire with seven rings, one more than Michael Jordan’s six.
+Kobe Bryant proved to himself that, without Shaquille O'Neal, he could win championships.
+I have goals.
+I think about my most cherished goal every few hours.
+I sleep and wake up with it.

+This goal serves as a guiding star, providing a sense of direction regardless of the circumstances.
+Thinking about the goal itself is magical.
+It generates a sense of purpose.
+All my actions and time are directed towards it.
+Any work that may seem trivial on its own is no longer trivial.
+It is a step required to achieve the goal.

+The goal itself does not provide detailed action plans.
+Instead, my brain subconsciously explores options and proposes action steps required to achieve the goal.
+New action steps materialize when I am resting.
+I record them on a device.
+I use my conscious brain to filter and prioritize them.

+I record what I need to accomplish today, this week, this month, this quarter, this semester, and this year.
+I have daily to-dos.
+I do not always check off all the list items.
+I focus on what I have accomplished.
+As my brain is explorative with ideas and action steps, there are always more than I can complete in a day.
+If there aren’t enough, I ask for more.

+For my daily hours, I utilize a 50-minute focus, 10-minute rest technique, averaging 10 to 12 hours a day at home with no distractions.
+I play basketball or listen to music between sessions.
+I prioritize my physical health above all else.
+I do not need to force myself.
+I just consistently work towards the goal.

+June 9, 2024, 160 Claremont, New York

 ### Embrace duality for excellence

 An electron can be modeled with states such as "spin up" and "spin down," among